USS Lexington (CV-16): After the war

 Lexington was decommissioned at Bremerton on 23 April 1947, and entered the National Defense Reserve Fleet.
 While in reserve, she was designated attack carrier CVA-16 on 1 October 1952.
 In September 1953, Lexington entered the Puget Sound Naval Shipyard.
 She received the Essex-class SCB-27C and SCB-125 conversions in one refit, being then able to operate the most modern jet aircraft.
 The most visible distinguishing features were an angled flight deck, steam catapults, a new island, and the hurricane bow.
 Lexington was recommissioned on 15 August 1955, Captain A. S. Heyward Jr. in command.
 Assigned to San Diego as her home port, she operated off California until May 1956, sailing then for a six-month deployment with the 7th Fleet.
-She based on Yokosuka for exercises, maneuvers, and search and rescue missions off the coast of China, and called at major Far Eastern ports until returning to San Diego on 20 December.
+She based on Yokosuka for exercises, maneuvers, and search-and-rescue missions off the coast of China, and called at major Far Eastern ports until returning to San Diego on 20 December.
 She next trained Air Group 12, which deployed with her on the next 7th Fleet deployment.
 Arriving at Yokosuka on 1 June 1957, Lexington embarked Rear Admiral H. D. Riley, Commander Carrier Division 1, and sailed as his flagship until returning to San Diego on 17 October.

 Following overhaul at Bremerton, her refresher training was interrupted by the Second Taiwan Strait Crisis; on 14 July 1958, she was ordered to embark Air Group 21 at San Francisco and sail to reinforce the 7th Fleet off Taiwan, arriving on station on 7 August and returning to San Diego on 19 December.
 Now the first carrier whose planes were armed with AGM-12 Bullpup guided missiles, Lexington left San Francisco on 26 April 1959 for another tour of duty with the 7th Fleet.
 She was on standby alert during the Laotian crisis of late August and September.
-Following this, she exercised with British naval forces before returning to San Diego, arriving on 2 December.
+Following this, she conducted exercises with British naval forces before returning to San Diego, arriving on 2 December.
 In early 1960, she underwent an overhaul at the Puget Sound Naval Shipyard.

-Lexingtons next Far Eastern tour began late in 1960, and was extended well into 1961 by renewed tension in Laos.
-Returning to west coast operations, she was ordered in January 1962 to prepare to relieve as aviation training carrier in the Gulf of Mexico, and she was redesignated CVS-16 on 1 October 1962.
-However, during the Cuban Missile Crisis, she resumed duty as an attack carrier, and she did not relieve Antietam until 29 December 1962 at Pensacola, Florida.
+Lexingtons next Far Eastern tour began late in 1960 and was extended well into 1961 by renewed tension in Laos.
+Returning to West Coast operations, she was ordered in January 1962 to prepare to relieve as aviation training carrier in the Gulf of Mexico, and she was redesignated CVS-16 on 1 October 1962.
+During the Cuban Missile Crisis, though, she resumed duty as an attack carrier, and she did not relieve Antietam until 29 December 1962 at Pensacola, Florida.